danse-inelastic/molDynamics/docs/sphinx/tutorial.rst

 	    app=MdApp()
 	    app.run()

-In general MMTK is limited to molecules and ions described by the Amber 94 forcefield, so we choose a molecular crystal, benzene, at slightly elevate pressure (0.30 GPa).
+In general MMTK is limited to molecules and ions described by the Amber 94 forcefield, so we choose a molecular crystal, benzene, at slightly elevated pressure (0.30 GPa).